 I guess I have accepted the all blue look as their's.
 Ditch the silver/gray though, it’s just drab and doesn’t really work with what they have going.
 Instead focus on the neon green a little more, definitely distinctive.
 I'm not a fan of all the weird stripes they've got going on the chest, and especially not the word mark on side instead of the center, asymmetry in uniforms drives me nuts.
 So cut out all weird stripes, and go with a more traditional look, but keep the Native American iconography built in.

 Tampa Bay Buccaneers:

 The Bucs new uniforms for 2014 are just a mess, as usual Nike ruined a good thing.
 While I do really like the current colors, there is something about the old orange look they had that I just think is better.
 Really the 90s era design with the orange and white would be great.
-But with neon colors and chrome all the rage now, I think the Bucs would be the good team to use it.
-Some bright/neon orange with a chrome helmet could work.

 The sooner Dan Snyder realizes he needs to change this team’s name the better.
 Names like Braves, Indians, or Chiefs can work; they aren’t overly offensive on their own.
 But Washington can’t keep Redskins as their name, it’s not that I am overly offended by it, but using common sense I can see why others would be, and I know some Native Americans see it as source of pride.
 I'm not one to cave the PC crowd, but I don't see the need to keep this.
 Simple solution, drop the current logo, go with the old spear logo.
 Washington Warriors is a name I hear floated as an alternate, and that works for me.
 I went with the old shoulder stripe design.
 Main change is dropping the current logo for their old spear design.